 You say South Philly?
 We say thanks, but no thanks — some of the best cheesesteaks around are within Delco’s borders.
 Our passion for meat, cheese and the perfect roll runs deep: Just as an Eagles’ fan will go toe-to-toe with a Giants fan over who’s best (and we all know the answer’s pretty obvious), we’re ready to go bite-by-bite to fight for our favorites.

 There’s a little bit of infighting around the county, too.
 Everyone has their favorites, but our experts have whittled down the top 10.
 Here’s a taste of the first five, in no particular order.
 Didn’t see your go-to Delco cheesesteak?
-Keep an eye on our blog for Delco Cheesesteak Wars — Round 2.
+Dig into Delco Cheesesteak Wars — Round 2 and Round 3.

 1. The Original Thunderbird